NextronSystems/asgard-manual/requirements/before.rst

 ASGARD supports using a standard http proxy for the entire Agent to ASGARD communication.
 In order to use a proxy, the ASGARD agent must be repacked after installation.
-For details, see :ref:`usage/commandline:Creating Custom Agent Installer`.
+For details, see :ref:`advanced/custom-agent:creating custom agent installer`.